 What else can I use taco seasoning for?

 You can substitute taco seasoning for chili seasoning in chili.
 Because it’s a mix of spices, you can use it as a rub for meats, as well.
-Some people even put taco seasoning in Greek yogurt or sour cream.
+Some people even put it in Greek yogurt or sour cream.

 - 2 1/2 tablespoons chili powder